Canon 1300D vs Nikon P1000

 Review summary: Canon 1300D vs Nikon P1000

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1300D or the Nikon P1000 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1300D: